This procedure starts from the presumption that you previously created a process.

-Dynamic allocation with no explicit user and machine selection allows you to execute a foreground process multiple times under the user and machine that become available first.
-Background processes get executed on any user, regardless if it's busy or not, as long as you have sufficient runtimes.
+Dynamic allocation with no explicit account and machine selection allows you to execute a foreground process multiple times under the account and machine that become available first.
+Background processes get executed on any account, regardless if it's busy or not, as long as you have sufficient runtimes.

 Make sure that runtimes matching the job type are allocated to the associated machine template.
 Only connected host machines associated with the active folder are displayed.

 This field allows you to configure whether the different fragments of a long-running job are executed on the same account-machine pair.

 Say you need an SAP license to execute a job.
 Instead of installing an SAP license on every available machine (increased costs), you can install it on a single machine and use that machine to start and resume the job.
 The same strategy may apply to user licenses.
 You can allocate only one user license and use it to execute the job.

 The process execution may sometimes be faulty, causing the job to remain in the pending state.
 Turning on the toggle allows you to (click to expand):

 Select **Stop** from the drop-down menuAttempts to gracefully end the execution after the defined time interval has passed since the job is stuck in a pending state (set the time to a minimum of 1 minute, maximum of 10 days, 23 hours and 59 minutes).

 Select **Kill** from the drop-down menuAttempts to forcefully end the execution after the defined time interval has passed since the job is stuck in a pending state (set the time to a minimum of 1 minute, maximum of 10 days, 23 hours and 59 minutes).